wasawi/devart-template/project_posts/2014-03-21-A vision-for-the-future.md

 ## Current challenges:

 How to encourage users to upload and share data from:

-	EEG or other sources.
+	• EEG or other sources.
 	videos

 How to deal with privacy issues?

-	probably using Google's systems.
+	• probably using Google's systems.
-	We need to let the user's anonimize their posts (if they want).
+	• We need to let the user's anonimize their posts (if they want).

 How to combine different sorts of visualizations?

-	it wold be cool to see dreams by: world location
+	•It wold be cool to see dreams by: world location
 		by date of creation
 		by age of user